Eruption in Reykjanes peninsula

 Are there always earthquakes before volcanic eruptions in Iceland?

-Earthquakes are common in volcanic areas like Iceland but don’t always precede volcanic eruptions.
+Earthquakes are common in volcanic areas like Iceland, but they don’t always precede volcanic eruptions.
 Iceland is located on the Mid-Atlantic Ridge, a tectonic plate boundary where the North American and Eurasian plates diverge, making it prone to both volcanic activity and seismic events.
+Iceland has numerous active volcanoes, and the movement of tectonic plates can generate earthquakes.

 Earthquakes on the Reykjanes Peninsula